morphman86/nt_nd_translator/README.md

 ## Prerequisites

 - Python 3.x
-- OpenAI account with a created API key [https://platform.openai.com/settings/organization/api-keys](API keys)
+- OpenAI account with a created API key [API keys](https://platform.openai.com/settings/organization/api-keys)
 - Added payment credentials and pre-pay at least $5 ($6 with tax) to your OpenAI account

 ### Dependencies